Pelvic Organ Prolapse: Health, Help, Hope, and Healing

 • There are multiple relatively new treatment options available to address specific symptoms of POP.

-Surgical PELVIC ORGAN PROLAPSE TreatmenTs
+SURGICAL PELVIC ORGAN PROLAPSE TREATMENTS

-There are multiple surgical treatment options for pelvic organ prolapse; once a definitive diagnosis is in place, you surgical choices will be outlined by your physician.
+There are multiple surgical treatment options for pelvic organ prolapse. once a definitive diagnosis is in place, you surgical choices will be outlined by your physician.
 Surgical treatment options include a variety of choices within each category; type utilized will vary with type/degree of POP and surgeon/patient preference:

 • Abdominal repair;

-• Transvaginal repairs (through the vagina);
+• Transvaginal repair (through the vagina);

-• Robotic repairs;
+• Robotic repair;

-• Laparoscopic repairs;
+• Laparoscopic repair;

 • Combinations of the above.